conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

 file called ``conanbuild.sh/bat``.
 This is the result of automatically invoking a ``VirtualBuildEnv`` generator when we declared the ``tool_requires`` in the **conanfile.txt**.
-This file sets some environment variables like a new ``PATH`` that we can use to inject to our environment the location of CMake v3.22.6.
+This file sets some environment variables like a new ``PATH`` that we can use to inject the location of CMake v3.22.6 into our environment.

 Activate the virtual environment, and run ``cmake --version`` to check that you have installed the new CMake version in the path.